NYUMaLab/Ma-WJ_Higham-JP_2018/README.md

 - Run MASTER.m
 - In lines 3 to 6, specify the numbers of males, the number of simulation runs, the synchrony (off or on), and the numbers of females.
 - Dependencies: MASTER.m calls simulate.m, which calls getmeasurements.m (generates noisy measurements), getchoices_overdays (which simulates the males’ decisions), and getpaternity.m (which tallies the paternity of the males in the colony)

+You can also refer to https://datadryad.org/stash/dataset/doi:10.5061/dryad.t0680db for more information.